English

 Is The Last Judgement included in the Vatican Museums ticket?

-Yes, it is included with a Vatican Museums ticket.
+Yes, the Last Judgement is included with a Vatican Museums ticket.

 Where is The Last Judgement located in the Sistine Chapel?